PREVIOUS: E.S. BASICS #1

 Eric Berne (T.A.) believed that we are all born ‘OK’ – good & worthy.
 Frank Ernst developed this idea into the OK matrix, also known as ‘life positions’.
 (See explanations for each quad)

 OUR goal is to grow into the GREEN quad!

 This format is a helpful shortcut for ACoAs to observe & identify what attitude we & others have at any given time – so we know who or what we’re dealing with

 Life Positions are used to justify decisions & behavior, which Berne referred to as ‘existential‘ (includes self-awareness), our default state when under stress.

-Based on the OK Corral, the blue CHART shows the 4 positions expanded into 8 – existential & behavioral life defaults, which can be used to explore & understand cooperation or conflict with others.
+Based on the OK Corral, this CHART ▶️ shows the 4 positions expanded into 8 – which includes how we experience others based on our self-view.
+It adds existential & behavioral life defaults which can be used to explore & understand cooperation or conflict.

-These positive & negative ways we see ourselves & others are not to be confused with actual ability, capacity or habitual activities.
+These positive & negative ways to see ourselves & others are not to be confused with actual ability, capacity or habitual activities.
 (MORE….)